 (1) Did not complete high school or did not attain an unweighted grade point average of at least 2.5 on a 4.0 scale or its equivalent at the end of the first semester of the senior year in high school due to evidence of extenuating circumstances satisfactory to the Office;

-(2) Did not begin college within 1 year of high school graduation or GED attainment due to evidence satisfactory to the Office of extenuating circumstances; or
+(2) Did not begin college within 1 year of high school graduation or GED attainment due to extenuating circumstances, if demonstrated by evidence satisfactory to the Office;

-(3) Is a renewal student who no longer is eligible for the GA Grant program because the applicantís annual family income rises above the 150 percent poverty level.
+(3) Is a renewal student who no longer is eligible for the GA Grant program because the applicantís annual family income rises above the 150 percent poverty level; or

 F. Appeals of Credit Completion Requirement.
 A student who has received an EEA grant for at least 2 academic years and fails to complete at least 24 credits in the prior academic year may appeal an eligibility decision on the basis that: